In anticipation of the

-The CWG also advises UUK and GuildHE on UK/EU legislative and other initiatives and if required prepares responses to them on their behalf.
+The CNAC also advises UUK and GuildHE on UK/EU legislative and other initiatives and if required prepares responses to them on their behalf.

-The CWG is chaired by David Anderson-Evans.
-The current membership of the CWG, with institutional affiliation is:
+The CNAC is chaired by David Anderson-Evans.
+Its current membership, with institutional affiliation, is:

 Professor Sol Picciotto (corresponding member)